Introduction to Mystery Shopping

 - The speed and efficiency of service

-- Whether there were dedicated meet and greet staff
+- The presence of meet and greet staff

-- Questions asked by the employee to assist the shopper to find a suitable product
+- Particular questions to assist the mystery shopper to find a suitable product

 - Methods used to engage with the shopper